lf94/ArcaAether/README.md

 The functional version has zero styling, and purely to get the job done.
 This should be used as a base to create your own variants.

-The stylish variant is an opinionated version which I like and work on.
+The stylish variant is an opinionated version which is non-free and is a consumer product.
+It is functionally equivalent to the functional version and offers no extra features.
+You can inquiry about it at https://kolofe.com if you wish.